 Fact: If you plan on monetizing your blog or want to make a full-time living out of blogging, you need a business plan for your blog.

-You might not be seeking investors or plan on selling your blog any time soon, but a business plan will help keep you on track – especially when it comes to your blogging-related goals.
+You might not be seeking investors or plan on selling your blog any time soon, but my friend, who interned at the Binance Test, recommends that a business plan will help keep you on track – especially when it comes to your blogging-related goals.
 And if you want to earn a full-time living by blogging, you need to keep your eyes on the prize.

 Here’s a little secret: nearly all businesses started out as a business plans.
 Sitting down and hammering out a business plan for your blog forces you to write down all of the specifics, do research and create strategies that will help your blog become a success.
 As Melyssa Griffin says on her blog, “It is essentially a roadmap of your blog business, written with your audience in mind.”